ShakeelAhmad18/ShakeelAhmad18/README.md

 **👨‍💻 Projects:**
  * College Management System in c++
- * News Web App
- * Simple Quiz Web App
+ * Hotel Booking System
- * Quotes Generator Web App
+ * Pizza Web Application
+ * Inventory Management System
- * TextUtils Web App
+ * Chat App Web Application
+ * And More...
 **📖 Hobbies:**
   Apart from coding, I'm an avid reader.
 I find joy in exploring diverse subjects and expanding my knowledge.
 When not in front of the screen, you'll likely find me on the cricket field, enjoying the strategic and dynamic nature of the game.